dstoffels/nexios/README.md

 # Nexios: an Axios clone for Next.js

-Nexios is a simple `fetch` wrapper designed to provide a more robust API for making HTTP requests.
+Nexios is a simple `fetch` wrapper designed to provide a more robust interface for making HTTP requests.
 It mimics the behavior of `axios` but is designed for server-side integration with [Next.js](https://nextjs.org/).

 ## Installation